 Effects/Facets Across Waves:

-first wave – “necessary inventions” – winches, wedges, catapults, levers, hoists/ second wave – electromechanical machines, moving parts, belts, hoses, bearings, bolts – machine tools for mass production/ third wave – computer
+first wave – “necessary inventions” – winches, wedges, catapults, levers, hoists/ second wave – electromechanical machines, moving parts, belts, hoses, bearings, bolts – machine tools for mass production/the third wave – the computer

-First wave – large, multigenerational families, immobile (rooted to the soil)/ Family as economic unit of production/ second wave – nuclear family, smaller, more mobile, more fragmented/ Third wave – expanded, blended, amalgamated
+First wave – large, multigenerational families, immobile (rooted to the soil)/ Family as an economic unit of production/ second wave – nuclear family, smaller, more mobile, more fragmented/ Third-wave – expanded, blended, amalgamated

 First wave – individuals “sole proprietors” – no real business form/ Second wave – huge corporations, “immortal beings” / Third wave- networks, relationships & alliances

 First wave – face to face, person to person – means of sending messages across time/space limited, reserved for rich and powerful, under social control, weapons of the elite/Second wave – massive amounts of information now needed – postal services “the right arm of our modern civilization” / internal communications within companies also spiraled //Telephone and telegraph …Mass society required mass communications (one sender, many receivers/technology) – newspapers, magazines, television, radio, — “all of them stamp identical messages into millions of brains” / “facts” (mass-manufactured)/ Third Wave- digital, interactive, instantaneous, global, networked